Frank n Furter

-His list of television credits include The Young Doctors, Neighbours, Home and Away, Heroes, Always Greener, Superfire, Blackjack, My Husband My Killer, McLeod’s Daughters, City Homicide, The Cut, Rescue: Special Ops, Lowdown, Heroes’ Mountain, Through My Eyes and the smash-hit UK BBC 1 series Bugs.
+His list of television credits includes The Young Doctors, Neighbours, Home and Away, Heroes, Always Greener, Superfire, Blackjack, My Husband My Killer, McLeod’s Daughters, City Homicide, The Cut, Rescue: Special Ops, Lowdown, Heroes’ Mountain, Through My Eyes and the smash-hit UK BBC 1 series Bugs.

 Craig has notched up feature credits in Let’s Get Skase, Hating Alison Ashley, Savages Crossing and The Great Raid.